elixir-web/weber/README.md

 ## Controllers

-Every Weber's controller is just elixir module, like:
+Every Weber's controller is just an elixir module, like:

 ```elixir
 defmodule Simpletodo.Main do